 This form is required if student will exceed the 8 year time limit for earning the degree.
 See the University Academic Programs for other requirements that may be impacted by a time extension.

 (go to: Forms for Ph.D.
 Students, Request for Extension of Time to Complete Degree)

-This form changes often so please request the form from the Program Secretary at firstname.lastname@example.org.
+This form changes often so please request the form from the Graduate Programs Assistant at firstname.lastname@example.org.

-UCRIHS – University Committee for Research Involving Human Subjects Application –
+- UCRIHS – University Committee for Research Involving Human Subjects Application – student initiated

 (go to: Forms for Ph.D.
 Students, University Committee for Research Involving Human Subjects)